erf-model/ERF/paper/paper.md

 These prognostic variables are able to track particle evolution through all the important mechanisms of ice and water growth, including vapor deposition, aggregation, and autocoversion, and condensation.

+The time discretization in ERF utilizes a third-order Runge-Kutta scheme with substepping of perturbational quantities at the acoustic time scale [@FAST:Klemp].
+(A non-substepping method is also available as a run-time option.)
 The spatial discretization in ERF uses the classic Arakawa C-grid with scalar quantities at cell centers and normal velocities at cell faces.
 For simulations over complex topography, a terrain-following, height-based